wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.37-dev =
+* BugFix : Fatal Error on front end access when a Post Tag is present in displayed Nav Menu

 = 1.3.36 - 11 May 2011 =
 * Compat : Role Scoping for NextGEN Gallery and custom template code using $current_user->groups, $current_user->blog_roles or $current_user->term_roles was broken by 1.3.35